Hot room etiquette

-Much of the growth and healing in the yoga come from the discipline of the class itself.
-We hope you will find practicing at The Yoga Garage a relaxing and grounding experience.
+Much of the growth and healing in yoga come from the discipline of the class itself.
+We hope you will find practising at The Yoga Garage a relaxing and grounding experience.

 These etiquette guidelines are designed to create an environment where anyone and everyone will feel welcomed and be able to experience the life-changing benefits yoga is designed to provide.
 Remember, while each practice is individual, we share the studio with each other.

-Classes are either 60, 75 or 90 minutes long.
-Each class is intended to be practiced in its entirety.
+- Classes are either 60, 75 or 90 minutes long.
+Each class is intended to be practised in its entirety.
 Leaving early needs to be cleared by the instructor before the start of class, and should be limited to emergency situations only.

-Come to class with a clean body and feet.
+- Come to class with a clean body and feet.
 We work hard to keep our studio clean and well maintained.
-Perfume and cigarette smoke can be very disturbing to others while practicing.
+Perfume and cigarette smoke can be very disturbing to others while practising.

-Treat others how you would like to be treated.
-Rude, insulting, or offensive behavior directed at students and staff at The Yoga garage will not be tolerated.
-Students exhibiting this behavior will be asked to leave.
+- Treat others how you would like to be treated.
+Rude, insulting, or offensive behaviour directed at students and staff at The Yoga garage will not be tolerated.
+Students exhibiting this behaviour will be asked to leave.

 Come with an open mind, a positive attitude, and be ready to HAVE FUN!